eclipse-threadx/getting-started/docs/debugging.md

 This article on debugging is under construction.
 It refers to products in private beta, and also uses techniques that could expose your internet network to external attack.
 Care should be taken when following the steps below.

-## Install OpenOCD
+## Install Drivers & Software
+OpenOCD or the J-Link GDB Server can be used to interface your computer with your devkit.
+Only one is required:
+* OpenOCD can be used for a variety of devkits without any additional hardware.
+Most devkits have an on-chip debugger supported by OpenOCD.
+* J-Link requires an additional debugging hardware, however this gives you so more advanced features, as well as access to a larger set of devkits.

+### OpenOCD
 1. Install the relevant driver for the devkits on chip debugger:
     |Devkit |Driver |
     |---------|---------|
     |STM BL475E-IOT01 |[STLink](https://www.st.com/en/development-tools/stsw-link004.html) |
     |STM BL4S5I-IOT01 |[STLink](https://www.st.com/en/development-tools/stsw-link004.html) |

-1. Download and unzip [OpenOCD](https://gnutoolchains.com/arm-eabi/openocd) onto your computer and add its `bin/` folder to your environment path.
+1. Download and unzip [OpenOCD](https://gnutoolchains.com/arm-eabi/openocd) to your computer and add its `bin/` folder to your environment path.

+### J-Link

+1. Install the [JLink Software and Documentation Pack](https://www.segger.com/downloads/jlink#J-LinkSoftwareAndDocumentationPack).
+This includes the GDB Server as well as the neccessary J-Link drivers.

 ## Setup your Project